RWKotulski/LeoAndRuby/README.md

 puts models_response
 ```

-This will return a list of models available in the Leonardo.ai platform.

 ### 4. Retrieve the Generated Image

 Wait a few seconds for the image to be generated, then retrieve it using the generation ID: